 How to set up Profit First in Relay

-1. Open your first Relay account
+1. Open your Relay account

 2. Create your five Profit First accounts